CeeThinwa/knowledge-hub/book/blending_the_4.md

 * what restrictions they need to protect their privacy and
 * what improvements they would need for the machine learning app to be used more intuitively

-Once user requirements are obtained, data storytellers translate them into technical requirements, so that the user controls the machine learning app, not the other way round.
+Once user requirements are obtained, data storytellers translate them into technical requirements,
+<br>so that the user controls the machine learning app, not the other way round.

 This is visualized below: